hoodiehq-archive/documentation/en/tutorials/map-app.md

 <link rel="stylesheet" href="assets/vendor/leaflet/leaflet.css">
 ```

-To wrap up our work on the **index.html**, we'll add some markup under the header area to work with while we make our app functional.
+To wrap up your work on the **index.html**, add some markup under the header area to work with while you make the app functional.

 ```html
 <div id="hoodie-map" class="sixteen columns">